 |Percentage of women on Statkraft's board of directors||50%|

 Average service time in Statkraft is 10,8 years, while turnover in 2015 was 5 %.

 An attractive employer

 Statkraft has established a two-year trainee programme which is very popular among graduates.
-At the end of 2014, 14 trainees were employeed within different business areas of the Group, both in Norway and abroad.
+At the end of 2015, 15 trainees were employed within different business areas of the Group, both in Norway and abroad.
 Statkraft also has a trainee programme for skilled workers.

 Expertise development is followed up through appraisal interviews, and employees are, in addition to courses and further education, encouraged to seek internal rotation.